 - It is not safe to take this medicine during pregnancy.
 It could harm an unborn baby.
 Tell your doctor right away if you become pregnant.

-- Make sure your doctor knows if you are breastfeeding, or if you have kidney problems, liver disease, heart failure, diabetes, glaucoma, gout, lupus, a mineral imbalance (such as high calcium or low potassium, magnesium, or sodium in the blood), or a history of asthma.
+- Tell your doctor if you are breastfeeding, or if you have kidney problems, liver disease, heart failure, diabetes, glaucoma, gout, lupus, or a history of asthma.

 - Tell any doctor or dentist who treats you that you are using this medicine.
 This medicine may affect certain medical test results.